 5. If necessary, consider big changes.

-So, we’ve shared a few ways to make your current site better, but what if after #1, you’re like, “Jen and Jeff, this is a ‘BURN IT DOWN’ situation?”
+We’ve shared a few ways to make your current site better, but what if after #1, you’re like, “Jen and Jeff, this is a ‘BURN IT DOWN’ situation?”
 Your site isn’t connecting with your ideal client, it doesn’t show you at your best, and it doesn’t set you apart in your field?
-Well, especially if you’re a photographer, this is absolutely the time to consider a new site design: before you move into your prime shooting season, so you can book, accept referrals, shoot, and move through the rest of the year with confidence in your online presence (instead of feeling embarrassed when someone says they’ve seen your website).
+Well, then it may be time to consider a new site design so you can book, accept referrals, and work with confidence in your online presence (instead of feeling embarrassed when someone says they’ve seen your website).

-We hope you feel inspired to make a few small, but significant changes that will leave you feeling more confident in the website you’re presenting online.
-Let us know if you have any questions!
+Either way, we hope you feel inspired to make a few micro changes that will leave you feeling macro-confident in the website you’re presenting online.
+We’ll pop the confetti (and the champagne) for you anytime.